-OCCUPATIONAL THERAPY ASSISTANT

-Associate in Science Degree Occupational Therapy Assistant Program
+OCCUPATIONAL THERAPY ASSISTANT PROGRAM Associate in Science Degree

-The Occupational Therapy Assistant Program at Lackawanna College is a twoyear Associate of Science Degree Program.
-Students will study the nature of occupation, the history of occupational therapy, the OT Practice Framework: Domain and Process (3rd edition), Occupational Therapy's theoretical foundations, conditions and challenges that interfere with individuals' and populations' ability to engage in desired occupations and intervention strategies for helping clients overcome these obstacles.
-While enrolled in the Lackawanna College Occupational Therapy Assistant Program students learn to embrace diversity, adapt to a variety of environments and contexts, engage in the supervisory relationship and develop leadership/professional behavior skills required for playing a vital role in a multi-faceted, ever-changing healthcare and social services environment.
+The Occupational Therapy Assistant Program at Lackawanna College is a two-year Associate of Science Degree Program.
+Students will study the nature of occupation, the history of occupational therapy, the OT Practice Framework: Domain and Process (3rd edition), occupational therapy's theoretical foundations, conditions and challenges that interfere with individuals' and populations' ability to engage in desired occupations and intervention strategies for helping clients overcome these obstacles.
+While enrolled in the Occupational Therapy Assistant Program, students learn to embrace diversity, adapt to a variety of environments and contexts, engage in the supervisory relationship and develop leadership/professional skills required for playing a vital role in a multi-faceted, ever-changing healthcare and social services environment.

-Upon completion of this program, including its' 16 week full-time fieldwork experience at the culmination of coursework, students will be prepared to assist Occupational Therapists in the evaluation of clients, in the following of an intervention plan and the professional reporting of a client's performance during treatment sessions.
-Occupational Therapy Assistant students who successfully complete the program will be eligible to take the national certification exam.
-Upon successful completion of the exam, students will be considered generalist, entry-level Occupational Therapy Assistants prepared to provide occupational therapy services in a variety of settings with a variety of populations including those with developmental, physical, and/or psychosocial limitations that interfere with occupational performance.
-Occupational Therapist and are expected to collaborate with their supervising Occupational Therapists as they continue to develop service competencies with treatment techniques.
+Upon completion of this program, including its 16-week full-time fieldwork experience at the culmination of coursework, students will be prepared to assist occupational therapists in the evaluation of clients, follow an intervention plan and professionally report a client's performance during treatment sessions.
+Occupational therapy assistant students who successfully complete the program will be eligible to take the national certification exam.
+Upon successful completion of the exam, students will be considered generalist, entry-level occupational therapy assistants prepared to provide occupational therapy services in a variety of settings with a variety of populations including those with developmental, physical, and/or psychosocial limitations that interfere with occupational performance.
+Occupational therapy assistants require the direction and supervision of an occupational therapist and are expected to collaborate with their supervising occupational therapists as they continue to develop service competencies with treatment techniques.